mediaprophet/simpleledger.github.io/docs/specs/slp-token-type-1.md

 Wallets can use a separate set of key/address pairs, perhaps with a distinct derivation path as previously discussed.
 The best implementations will even avoid spending outputs with *any* OP_RETURN data, as they could be used for other token schemes or blockchain applications.

-Even if wallets maintain a separate set of addresses for SLP, it’s still possible to end up with token-holding UTXOs that also contain significant BCH (or vice-versa).
-Should the user wish to spend some of that BCH while leaving the token balance unchanged, wallet implementations should be able to handle this by sending change appropriately.
+Even if wallets maintain a separate set of addresses for SLP, it’s still possible to end up with token-holding UTXOs that also contain significant XEC (or vice-versa).
+Should the user wish to spend some of that XEC while leaving the token balance unchanged, wallet implementations should be able to handle this by sending change appropriately.

-Token spends should be managed by the wallet intelligently so as to minimize the amount of BCH associated with a token UTXO (preferably keeping token UTXOs at or close to the dust limit).
+Token spends should be managed by the wallet intelligently so as to minimize the amount of XEC associated with a token UTXO (preferably keeping token UTXOs at or close to the dust limit).

 ### Funding Transaction Fees

-Wallets may find that their token-holding UTXOs do not contain sufficient BCH funds to craft a transaction that spends a token.
+Wallets may find that their token-holding UTXOs do not contain sufficient XEC funds to craft a transaction that spends a token.
 When building an implementation, developers need to plan for making available extra funds to pay for fees, while keeping the boundary entact between different types of unspent outputs.

 ### Sending and Receiving